 The Admin Console is where you manage the general settings of your Ed Discussion course settings.
 To access the Admin Console:

-1. Select the Admin icon in the menu bar on the top right.
+- Select the Admin icon in the primary menu bar.

-2. Once inside the Admin Console, select the Left Navigation Menu to switch between the General, Discussion, and Advanced sections to edit the different settings.
+- Once inside the Admin Console, navigate through the secondary navigation menu to switch between the General, Discussion, and Advanced sections to edit the different settings.

 General